LACMIP/emu/docs/_documentation/loans.md

 ## Type Specimens
 Loans of all holotypes are limited to only one (1) year.
 Any other type material may be renewed at the end of the loan period, at the discretion of the lending collections department.
 All other loans are limited to a maximum of 10 years, to be renewed annually.

-This rule applies to all name-bearing type specimens borrowed from the LACMIP collections.
+This condition applies to all name-bearing type specimens borrowed from the LACMIP collections.
 {: .notice--warning}

 ## Identifications